Family or parental obligations

 If a worker is credited with 3 months or more of uninterrupted service with their employer, the first 2 days of absence are with pay if they are absent for any of the following reasons:

-- to fulfil family obligations relating to the care, health or education of their child or their spouse’s child
+- family obligations relating to the care, health or education of their child or their spouse's child

-- to fulfil family obligations as an informal caregiver for a relative or another person owing to their state of health
+- family obligations as an informal caregiver for a relative or another person owing to their state of health

-- following domestic violence, sexual violence or a criminal offence
+- domestic or sexual abuse or a criminal offence

 They are entitled to a total of 2 days of absence with pay per calendar year (January 1 to December 31).
 These days may be divided into hours if authorized by the employer.